News

 Facebook: @UConnGlobal | Instagram: @uconn.global

-This message was originally sent by email on March 14, 2025.
+This message was originally sent by email on April 19, 2025 to all international students and visiting research scholars.

 Dear International Huskies,